In Depth Baby Product Reviews Led by a Pediatrician

 Weight

 There are multiple factors to consider when choosing a double stroller, which can result in overlooking the weight and folded size.
-However, we feel this is an essential metric as multiple passengers mean twice the work and passenger weight.
+However, we believe this is an essential metric, as multiple passengers mean twice the work and increased passenger weight.
 The last thing you need is a stroller too heavy to move or too large to store.
 Nothing is more disappointing than purchasing your dream stroller only to discover it doesn't fit in your car.
-Considering that each passenger might weigh up to 40 lbs, and the product could weigh over 40 lbs, the final pushing weight can easily be well over 100 lbs with supplies for two!
+Considering that each passenger might weigh up to 40 lbs, and the product could weigh over 40 lbs, the final pushing weight can easily exceed 100 lbs with supplies for two.
 This potential means weight should play a role in choosing a stroller for two, especially if you live near steep inclines or an up-and-down terrain like San Francisco.

-Unfortunately, most double products are not lightweight, so the goal is to find the right choice for you with the lowest weight.
-The heaviest strollers in the group are the Hamax Outback and the Bugaboo Donkey 5, each weighing a little over 40 lbs.
+Most double products are not lightweight, so the goal is to find the right choice for you with the lowest weight.
+The heaviest strollers in the group are the Wonderfold Elite Pro Wagon, and the Hamax Outback each weighing a little over 40 lbs.
+At over 46 lbs, the Wonderfold's heft could be a deal breaker, depending on how you plan to use it.

 double stroller - the city select 2 double has a very bulky fold, and we had to remove...